 The engine has three crucial components: the incoming and stored data sets, the AI algorithm that analyses the data and a front-end user interface for clinicians.
 The data input and storage are particularly complex: tens of megabytes of high-resolution data such as blood pressure and respiration rates for each patient must be time-stamped, kept private and secure and be processed instantaneously in order to produce timely results under high-stakes conditions.
 The engine then produces a composite Sepsis Risk Score displayed on a dashboard that is designed to be easy for clinicians to read at a glance.
 An alarm system notifies clinicians when any patient reaches a threshold likely to contract sepsis, making it easier for busy carers to respond quickly.

-Dr. Sharma designed the engine on Google Cloud Platform (GCP) using an integrated set of GCP and open-source tools, such as TensorFlow and a set of containerised microservices, resulting in a smooth and almost instantaneous processing of data input, predictive analysis and output to the front end interface – all in real time.
-By building a Fast Healthcare Interoperability Resources (FHIR) database on GCP, Nemati and Sharma are ensuring that the engine can scale and interoperate across institutions on a reliable, secure and private platform that also integrates with other projects on cloud technologies, like the wearable monitoring devices already in use at Emory hospitals.
+Dr. Sharma designed the engine on Google Cloud (Google Cloud) using an integrated set of Google Cloud and open-source tools, such as TensorFlow and a set of containerised microservices, resulting in a smooth and almost instantaneous processing of data input, predictive analysis and output to the front end interface – all in real time.
+By building a Fast Healthcare Interoperability Resources (FHIR) database on Google Cloud, Nemati and Sharma are ensuring that the engine can scale and interoperate across institutions on a reliable, secure and private platform that also integrates with other projects on cloud technologies, like the wearable monitoring devices already in use at Emory hospitals.

 So far, Nemati, Sharma and their team at Emory have partnered with the Emory eICU Center to validate the engine on data hosted on local servers, testing different time frames before achieving an impressive 85% accuracy at predicting sepsis four to six hours before onset.
 In order to deploy the programme at other sites they turned to App Engine.
 "By converting our TensorFlow-based sepsis prediction algorithm into an app and running it on the Google App Engine, we were able to completely abstract away infrastructure requirements for running and scaling up the deployment and instead focus only on improving our algorithm,” Nemati asserts.